kellyxglobal/FaceChat/Version_3/README.md

 Version 3: Building the foundation of the site.
 In this version, I included the Twitter Bootstrap, implemented the top menu bar, adding a simple site logo and a navigational bar icons

+I modiefied only one file - the header.php file and added one file for the styling of both the site logo and navigational bar icons - the style.css file.